 The way also in which the powers of the licenser are administered is, to say the least, puzzling.Days and Nights in London

 In any case, the Licenser found much to object to in "Alasco."

 I know nothing of the licenser, but that I have his own hand here for his arrogance; who shall warrant me his judgment?Areopagitica

-The licenser's keenness in scenting a political allusion oftentimes, indeed, entailed upon him much and richly-merited ridicule.
+The Licenser's keenness in scenting a political allusion oftentimes, indeed, entailed upon him much and richly-merited ridicule.

-The whole objection to the licenser is simply that he is under no regulations whatever.
+The whole objection to the Licenser is simply that he is under no regulations whatever.

 see licence.
 Related: Licensed; licensing.